 Instructions

 - In a bowl combine the vegetable oil, red wine vinegar, seasoned salt, Accent, and oregano.
-Mix the dressing together well.
-Mix in green onions and parsley to the salad dressing.
+Whisk until emulsified.
+Squeeze the chopped tomatoes in your hands to extract some juice/pulp.
+Add the tomato juice/pulp to the salad dressing along with the green onions and parsley.
+Whisk to combine.

 Nutrition